Science of Reading Badge Rubric

 2 points:

-• Professional learning thoroughly identifies and defines the skills and components of beginning reading development in both word recognition and language comprehension.
+• Professional learning comprehensively identifies and defines the skills and components of beginning reading development in both word recognition and language comprehension, and

 1 point:

-• Professional learning identifies and defines some skills and components of beginning reading development.
+• Professional learning partially identifies and defines the skills and components of beginning reading development, or

 0 points:

-• Professional learning identifies and defines very few skills and components of beginning reading development.
+• Professional learning identifies and defines very few or no skills and components of beginning reading development, and

 Sample Evidence Collection